Summary of how we use your data

 Deactivating your account puts your account on hold but we do not delete any of your information.
 You can deactivate your account by sending an email to email@example.com with the subject heading ‘Account deactivation’.
 When you delete an account, it is permanently deleted from Senti.
 This process is irreversible.
 It typically takes us about 48 hours to delete an account, but some information may remain in backup copies and logs for up to 6 months.
 You should only delete your account if you are sure you never want to reactivate it.
 You can delete your account by sending an email to firstname.lastname@example.org with the subject heading ‘Account deletion’.

 Where we process personal data for marketing purposes or with your consent, we process the data until you ask us to stop and for a short period after this (to allow us to implement your requests).
 We also keep a record of the fact that you have asked us not to send you direct marketing or to process your data indefinitely so that we can respect your request in future.

-Where we process personal data in connection with performing a contract, a project or research study, we keep the data for 6 years from your last interaction with us.
+Where we process registration and clinical data, we do this for as long as you are an active user of our Services, Apps or Devices, and for 8 years after this.
+Where we process personal data in connection with performing a contract, a project or research study, we keep the data for 8 years from your last interaction with us.

 We keep this policy up-to-date.
 The last time this policy was reviewed was in December 2022.